Explore UAB

 This year’s theme was "Intelligent Safety: Pioneering Patient Safety Solutions with AI/ML [Artificial Intelligence/Machine Learning] and Data Science," which placed a critical focus on how items such as natural language processing (NLP), generative AI such as ChatGPT, and computational resources impact nearly every aspect of patient care.

-For the duration of Hackathon, participants were able to ask questions to their mentors in reference to the projects being worked on, with most of their work going into the early hours of the morning.
-Amy Wang, M.D, MBI, Associate Professor of Medicine and chair of this year’s Hackathon, expressed that the opportunity for collaboration in an events such as this could only serve as a benefit in the long run.
+For the duration of the Hackathon, participants were able to ask questions to their mentors in reference to the projects being worked on, with most of their work going into the early hours of the morning.
+Amy Wang, M.D, MBI, Associate Professor of Medicine and chair of this year’s Hackathon, expressed that the opportunity for collaboration in an event such as this could only serve as a benefit in the long run.

 “It is my duty and my pleasure to help our Hackathon community network, learn about important problems in biomedicine, learn about resources and methods for solving these problems, and develop collaborative, technical, and problem-solving skills,” said Dr. Wang.
-“I am always amazed at how teams are able to gather, discuss, design, prototype, implement, and test innovative solutions in only two days.
+“I am always amazed at how teams can gather, discuss, design, prototype, implement, and test innovative solutions in only two days.
 I am grateful for the opportunity to bring everyone together to build research communities and especially grateful for the participants, sponsors, and volunteers who make it all possible.”

-At the conclusion of Hackathon, teams were able to present their projects at the Innovation Showcase the following week, where judges evaluated their projects using criteria similar to those used for scientific publications and grant proposals, such as significance, approach, and innovation.
+At the conclusion of the Hackathon, teams were able to present their projects at the Innovation Showcase the following week, where judges evaluated their projects using criteria similar to those used for scientific publications and grant proposals, such as significance, approach, and innovation.

 “[Hackathon] was able to provide a platform to apply academic knowledge to real-world problems, fostering practical skills and experience,” said Phuong Quach, MPH and Ph.D. candidate in Rehabilitation Sciences for the UAB School of Health Professions.
 “It encourages interdisciplinary collaboration, allowing participants to learn from experts in various fields, while promoting innovation, creativity, and out-of-the-box thinking, which can lead to groundbreaking solutions.”